monstredd/eos-account-create/README.md

 Users who successfully register using this method will receive an airdrop of NPP (names papa) tokens.

-You need to claim the tokens yourself, and those who can't get it for a long time will be cleared.
+You need to claim the tokens yourself.

 https://bloks.io/account/eosnamespapa?tab=Actions&account=eosnamespapa